xebiarohan/spring-security/1_notes.md

     - https://github.com/eazybytes/spring-security

 2. In application.properties we can have dynamic application name
-    - here if the APRING_APP_NAME is passed then that will be the app name else springsecsection1 will be the app name
+    - here if the SPRING_APP_NAME is passed then that will be the app name else springsecsection1 will be the app name
     - we can do this for all the properties in application.properties file
 ```
 spring.application.name=${SPRING_APP_NAME:springsecsection1}